-Well established procedures from the experience from the last decade.
-Effective though not onsite available, it provides the support needed.
+Well-established procedures from experience over the last decade.
+Effective though not always on-site available, it provides the support needed.

 A list of problem areas followed by or linked to the recommendations of how to improve the situation.

 For the scale and size of the branches, administration is adequate and transparent.